 - weather details are also provided on the council's Weather Details page

-Details of any roads that have to be closed as a result of the bad weather will be publicised on the council's website, Facebook, Twitter, TRAX FM (107.1 and 107.9FM) and BBC Radio Sheffield (88.6 and 104.1FM), Greatest Hits Radio (South Yorkshire) Traffic and Travel and Heart Radio Yorkshire web pages.
+Details of any roads that have to be closed as a result of the bad weather will be publicised on the council's website, Facebook, Twitter, HALLAM FM (103.4FM), BBC Radio Sheffield (88.6 and 104.1FM), Greatest Hits Radio (South Yorkshire) Traffic and Travel and Heart Radio Yorkshire web pages.

 - don't travel unless absolutely necessary